-His buddy, however — a fellow old guy (they both are deep into their 70s, if not already into their 80s) — now his buddy’s got his right ear heavily wrapped in a bandage.
+His buddy, however — a fellow old guy (they both are deep into their 70s, if not already into their 80s) — has got his right ear heavily wrapped in a bandage.

-I’m not sure if these guys are wild boar farmers or what, but I assure you that I am not making this stuff up.
+I’m not sure what these guys do outside the coffee shop, but I’d like to tag along for a day.
 For about four months now, one of them has been sporting a bandage of some sort.

-He’s the one who always walks into the coffee shop and promptly scans the place for his next victim.
-Young, old, male, female — he’s not picky.
-If he can’t seem to find just one, he simply says things out loud, to nobody in particular — but to everybody in particular, right?
+Young, old, male, female — he’s not picky as he scans the shop, looking for a captive audience.
+If he can’t lock eyes with anybody, he simply says things out loud, to nobody in particular — but to everybody in particular.
 That thick Southern drawl of his may as well be a crown perched atop his head.

-So today, he walks in, stops, looks around …
+So today, he walks in, stops, and looks around …

-“Dontchy’all worry, ah’ll only be heah a second,” he says, folks looking up from their laptops, newspapers, or conversations.
+“Dontchy’all worry, ah’ll only be heah a second,” he says, with most of the coffee shop looking up from their phones, books, or conversations.
 “We’re jes’ trainin’ a new village idiot across the street, so thays given me the hour off!”